 Divers should also plan their trip for Winter or Spring when underwater visibility levels are the best as the summer is terrible for visibility levels.

 In regards to the temperature, don't be put off by the thought of it being Winter.
-The reason the British Virgin Islands are so popular in the Winter is because even from November to April, the month with the lowest high temperature still peaks at 28C.
-It is truly summer all year around in the British Virgin Islands.
+The reason the British Virgin Islands are so popular in the Winter is that even from November to April, the month with the lowest high temperature still peaks at 82°F. It is truly summer all year round in the British Virgin Islands.

-Catamaran rentals in the BVI vary considerably in builder, length of time and price of the charter.
+Catamaran rentals in the BVI vary considerably in the builder, length of time, and price of the charter.
 For those who have a sailing license, bareboat charters are available and for those who don't then you can rent a boat that comes with a captain and even a crew.

 It is quite popular to rent a boat through Click&Boat that includes a captain to take care of everything while you enjoy your time out on the water.
 Many of our listings include added or optional extras too.
-From snorkelling and diving equipment to jet-skis and wakeboards.
+From snorkeling and diving equipment to jet skis and wakeboards.